Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/08_Data-Management-Plans.md

 ### Learning Activities

-- **Lecture** (60 mins): Slide presentation with a data management plan (DMP) example for illustration.
+- **Lecture** (60&nbsp;mins): Slide presentation with a data management plan (DMP) example for illustration.
 The learners will be provided with a reflection document, that encourages them to question their understanding of the many concepts, terms and workflows the lecture presents.
-A case study or examples of situations where a DMP is being used to predict certain eventualities can also be used during the lecture to illustrate better (Resource 4).
+A case study or examples of situations where a DMP is being used to predict certain eventualities can also be used during the lecture to illustrate better (Resource&nbsp;4).

 ### Materials to Prepare